We envision a world where all people are equipped to exercise their talents in search of personal and social fulfillment.

 As an employer, iLs strives to be community minded and sensitive to the needs of our diverse team.
 All products are assembled, shipped and supported from Colorado, and our employee benefits are within the top 3% of those offered by small companies in the US.

 iLs has deep roots in two distinct modalities of therapy: sound and movement.
 Many of the techniques iLs uses for treating music were developed decades ago in Europe, where sound therapy was used effectively to help those with attention and reading difficulties.
 By focusing on specific frequency bandwidths, therapists discovered they could improve function in three critical areas required for learning: sensorimotor function, language and attention/motivation.

 The sensory and movement component of iLs was developed from research showing the positive effect of balance, coordination and visual exercises used on children’s ability to learn.
 As iLs has progressed over the years, we have found that the effect of specific movement activities extends to the cognitive function and emotional health of adults as well as children.

 The iLs language component, the VoicePro™, employs unique audio technology and is the first language program to integrate expressive language exercises with movement.
-Our ability to process information, plan thoughts, and express them is intertwined with areas of the brain involved in movement and balance.
-By exercising these interconnected areas at the same time we are able to increase ‘transference’, i.e. transfer the improvements beyond the clinical setting to the real world.
+Our ability to process information, plan thoughts, and express them is intertwined with the areas of the brain involved in movement and balance.
+By exercising these interconnected areas at the same time, we are able to increase ‘transference’, i.e. transfer the improvements beyond the clinical setting to the real world.